Services for Current Students

 - Alternate formats for printed material

 - Note Taking Assistance

 - Assist with development of education plan

-- Assisting with getting appropriate academic support services, including some tutoring and use of the Writing Studio.
+- Assisting with getting appropriate academic support services, including tutoring and use of the Writing Studio.

 - Pre-admission counseling and new student orientation.

-- Referral and liaison services to agenices such as the Commission on the Deaf and Hearing Impaired, Bureau of Rehabiliation Services, Board of Education Services for the Blind, as well as Recordings for the Blind and Dyslexic.
+- Referral and liaison services to agencies such as the Commission on the Deaf and Hearing Impaired, Bureau of Rehabilitation Services, Board of Education Services for the Blind, as well as Recordings for the Blind and Dyslexic.

 Eligibility for Accommodations

 Any student with a documented disability is eligible to receive services from the Disabilities Service Office.
 The purpose of accommodations and modifications is to reduce or eliminate any disadvantages that may exist because of an individual's disability.
 The law does not require college to waive specific courses or academic requirements considered essential to a particular program or degree.
 Rather, they are mandated to modify existing requirements on a case-by-case basis in order to ensure that individuals are not discriminated against on the basis of their disability.

 Students requesting accommodations should contact the Disabilities Services Office at the beginning of each semester (if not sooner) so that appropriate accommodations can be provided in a timely manner.